 Omer: So, Huckabuy is the name of the company but right now you sell two different product packages.
 So can you tell us what the products do, who are your target customers, and what problems are you helping to solve?

 Geoff: Yeah, absolutely.
-So our products essentially help translate a website for Google.
 So I always say, you know, websites are built for human beings.
 But I argue that in any given day, the most important visitor is actually this little Googlebot, because they kind of end up dictating how much traffic you get.
-And we take a site and essentially translate it using structured data and SEO Cloud, so that Google has this wonderful user experience as a bot.
+And we take a site and essentially translate it using structured data and dynamic rendering so that Google has this wonderful user experience as a bot.

 Omer: Tell me about how you came up with the idea for this business.
 What were you doing before you started this company?